 CAI2R comprises approximately 150 full-time personnel dedicated to imaging research, development, and clinical translation.
 Our team is diverse and highly collaborative.
 We work in interdisciplinary groups that include engineers, scientists, clinicians, technologists, and industry experts.

-Joining our team means becoming part of a diverse community that values cross-pollination of ideas, celebrates creativity, and nurtures an environment conducive to breakthrough innovations.
+Joining us means becoming part of a diverse community that values cross-pollination of ideas, celebrates creativity, and nurtures an environment conducive to breakthrough innovations.

 Email Sara.Thermer@nyulangone.org with your CV, a list or description of recent machine learning projects and, optionally, additional information about yourself.
 Use “Research Scientist” in the subject line.